dev-bitcoin/blog/content/blog/trustless-lightning-payments-for-content.md

 Fortunately, there is a way to make the payment trustless for both the buyer and the seller, but it requires that Lightning use PTLC payment channels.

-With PTLCs, the seller specifies a 32-byte scalar value (`s`) as the "preimage" at the creation-time of the invoice.
-When the buyer decodes the invoice payment string, they will obtain the payment point (`p = s*G`).
-The buyer will only obtain the "preimage" `s` after the payment is settled.
+With PTLCs, the seller specifies a 32-byte scalar value ($s$) as the "preimage" at the creation-time of the invoice.
+When the buyer decodes the invoice payment string, they will obtain the payment point ($p = s*G$).
+The buyer will only obtain the "preimage" $s$ after the payment is settled.

 So now that we know that PTLC invoices use elliptic curve points, we can take advantage of the distributive property of scalar multiplication